Devon Minchin: World War II

 In 1942 Minchin returned to Egypt where he converted to the Curtiss P-40 (Kittyhawk) and joined No. 450 Squadron RAAF ("The Desert Harassers").
-He flew 123 operational sorties and was mentioned in dispatches as part of the North African campaign in 1942–1943 and shot down a Messerschmitt Bf109 during operations over Cape Bon in Tunisia.
+He flew 123 operational sorties and was mentioned in dispatches as part of the North African campaign in 1942–1943 and shot down a Messerschmitt Bf 109 during operations over Cape Bon in Tunisia.

-Pilot Officer Minchin was also 450 Squadron's unofficial entertainment officer, penning poems and songs and leading the troops at the piano or on the ukelele at any given opportunity.
+Pilot Officer Minchin was also 450 Squadron's unofficial entertainment officer, penning poems and songs and leading the troops at the piano or on the ukulele at any given opportunity.
 He wrote Marlene's Boyfriend, a parody of the German propaganda song Lili Marlene which became one of the most popular Desert Air Force songs.